 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.

-REFERENCES
+REFERENCES (References are not according to the journal guidelines (please check) References need to be numbered in an order they appeared in the text.

 Abdel-Tawwab, M., Monier, M. N., Hoseinifar, S. H., & Faggio, C. (2019).
 Fish response to hypoxia stress: Growth, physiological, and immunological biomarkers.
 Fish Physiology and Biochemistry, 45(4), 997–1013.